AlexGustafsson/quickterm/README.md

 The values should be familiar as they are the same as those configurable via the CLI on a per-command basis.

 The CLI will load the config each time it's run - so the values will be updated each time.
-The UI / daemon, however, will need to be restarted before the config is used.
+The UI / daemon watches the file for changes and will reload the config automatically.

 To open the config, either use the UI via Open Configuration File, or use the CLI; `nano $(quick --print-config-path)`.